Abstract Factory Pattern Tutorial

 sub class for abstract product a

 11. Similarly, create subclasses ProductB1 and ProductB2 from AbstractProductB.
-Up to now, the diagram should look like this:
+At this point, your diagram should look like this:

 sub class for abstract product b